alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 You may need a licence or follow special rules to export:

-- [processed or packaged food and drinks](#processed-foods) including things like flour and spices
+- [processed food and drinks](#processed-foods) including things like flour and spices
 - [meat, fish, dairy and other animal products](#meat-dairy-animal-products) like honey and gelatine
 - [vegetables, fruit and other plants used as food](#plants)
 - [grain](#grain) (outside the EU only)